 - Go to my.desu.edu

 - Click "Banner Self Service" icon

 - Enter User ID (With an Uppercase "D") & PIN number (First-time users enter the student's 6-digit mm/dd/yr birthdate.
 Forget the PIN?
 Please select "Forgot PIN")

-- Click "Login"
+- · Click "Login"

 - Click "Student Services" tab

 - Click "NelNet Payment Portal" link (First-time users must verify personal information and answer security questions.)

 - Select "Make a Payment"

-All authorized third-party documentation such as Military Tuition Assistance, Vocational Rehabilitation, Veterans Rehabilitation Assistance, Tuition Exchange and other programs must be submitted and approved by the manager of the Office of Student Accounts.
+All authorized third-party documentation such as Military Tuition Assistance, Vocational Rehabilitation, Veterans Rehabilitation Assistance, Tuition Exchange and other programs must be submitted and approved by Student Accounts Compliance Administrators.

 Boarding students must satisfy all financial obligations before returning for the fall and/or spring semester.
-All students who have not satisfied all financial obligations before the final billing date of the semester as listed in the school calendar will be assessed a late payment fee of \$100.00.
+All students who have not satisfied all financial obligations before the final billing date of the semester as listed in the school calendar will be assessed 2 separate late fees of \$100.00 each for a total of \$200.00.